 We favor the moments that are fleeting.
-The sunset, the sunrise, even simple things like knowing we have one last onion to cook with, each slice becoming precious.
+The sunset, the sunrise, even simple things like knowing we have only one onion to cook with, each slice becoming precious.
 We waste nothing when we can see how little is left.
 And it's sad and frustrating that we need that visual reminder to appreciate what we have.
 Otherwise we discard it, knowing there is another at hand.
 This is natural but disastrous when multiplied.

 Knowing that it is the last versus something last longing, changes our perspectives and our appreciation.
 The sublime, as Kant describes it, is the fearful quality in the incomprehensible.
 It's a moment, the way it captures us in unknowingness, out of time.
 A moment when we cannot look away, or comprehend what is and what was.